bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 > The Brahmā god Sahampati, Lord of the world,\
 > With palms joined in reverence, requested a favour:
 >
-> `Beings are here with but little dust in their eyes,\
+> 'Beings are here with but little dust in their eyes,\
 > Pray, teach the Dhamma out of compassion for them.'

 </div>